Google's Pixel Buds A-Series earbuds are seriously impressive for $99 | CNN Underscored

 The Pixel Buds A pack a ton of value at $99.
 They sound as good as more expensive rivals, feel comfortable for hours and offer some really neat Google Assistant functionality for those with Android phones.

-There are some notable trade-offs at this low price, namely the lack of now-ubiquitous features such as active noise-cancelling and a transparency mode for staying on top of your surroundings.
+There are some notable trade-offs at this low price, namely the lack of now ubiquitous features such as ANC and a transparency mode for staying on top of your surroundings.
 The Buds A are especially no-frills when paired to an iPhone, as Apple users will miss out on the ability to ask the Google Assistant for the weather or their favorite song without lifting a finger.
 There are also some quirks to the charging case, which gets dirty very easily and can get stuck on metal objects if you’re not careful.

 Folks seeking affordable ANC should consider the Jabra Elite Active 75t or Galaxy Buds 2, and iPhone owners who want dependable voice controls should go for the Siri-enabled AirPods.
 But if you’re on a sub-$100 budget — and especially if you own an Android phone — the Buds A are some of the best earbuds you can buy at this price.